scollinselliott/eratosthenes/README.md

 Only one type at a time can be estimated with `use_dates()`.
 A type can be defined on the basis of:

-- One or more `id`s in the finds list.
+- One or more `id` in the finds list.
-- One or more `type`s in the finds list.
+- One or more `type` in the finds list.

 That is, one can pool together multiple finds as a type on the basis of their `id`, even if they were not so explicitly given a `type` in the